-If you are setting up a stereo system using a pair of 8200e or 6200e LRs with subwoofer(s), begin with these general guidelines:
+If you are setting up a stereo system using a pair of 4400 LR's with subwoofer(s), begin with these general guidelines:

 - The distance between the speakers should be approximately one-half their distance from the prime listening position. - If you point the front of the speakers directly towards the prime listening position ("toe" them in), you will achieve the most precise imaging and the most direct high frequency sound.
-If you have a "bright" or "hard" sounding room, aiming the speakers straight out into the room (or just aiming them partially towards you) may make for a more natural and pleasing sonic balance. - The distance from each speaker to its three closest room surfaces should be different. - In most rooms, you should not place your speakers in the corners.
+If you have a "bright" or "hard" sounding room, aiming the speakers straight out into the room (or just aiming them partially towards you) may make for a more natural and pleasing sonic balance. - For the smoothest upper bass/lower midrange response, the distance from each speaker to its three closest room surfaces should be different. - In most rooms, you should not place your speakers in the corners. - Try to keep the speakers at least 2 feet (.6m) from the back and side walls.

-The goal is to reproduce accurate musical timbre and natural sound.
-Additionally, a well set-up stereo pair of speakers will create excellent imaging and a cohesive representation of the soundstage.
-Placement in the room and your listening position have an enormous impact on the ultimate sound you will achieve from your system.
+The goal is to reproduce the most accurate musical timbre and the most convincing natural sound.
+Additionally, a well set-up stereo pair of speakers will create excellent imaging and a cohesive representation of the sound-stage.
+Placement in the room and your listening position has an enormous impact on the ultimate sound you will achieve from your system.
 The most important thing is to be creative!
 Try placing your speakers on the long wall instead of the short one.
 Toe the speakers in or point them straight ahead.
 Pull them away from the wall or push them closer.
 Don't be timid.
 You'll find that moving your speakers, even a few inches, can dramatically change and possibly improve their sound.